Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Introduction

 where $\theta_1,\ldots,\theta_n\in \C$ are chosen to satisfy $\eee^{\ii \theta_j} = z_j\neq 0$.

-If we agree to consider $z^n$ as the ``simplest'' algebraic polynomial of degree $n$, then the ``simplest'' trigonometric polynomial of degree $n$ is $(\sin \frac \theta 2)^{n}$ (up to a coefficient).
-Indeed, both polynomials have a multiplicity $n$ root at $0$.
+We shall be interested in trigonometric polynomials with real roots only or, equivalently, in algebraic polynomials having all roots on the unit circle.
+If we consider $(z-1)^n$ as the ``simplest'' algebraic polynomial of degree $n$ with this property, then the ``simplest'' real-rooted trigonometric polynomial of degree $n$ is $(\sin \frac \theta 2)^{n}$ (up to a constant factor).
 To derive the trigonometric analogues of the Hermite polynomials $\He_n$, we look at the backward heat flow on $\R$ with the initial condition $(\sin \frac \theta 2)^{n}$.
 More precisely, we take some parameter $\sigma^2>0$, let $\partial_\theta$ be the differentiation operator in $\theta$ and consider, similarly to~\eqref{eq:eq:hermite_exp_on_z^n_with_sigma}, the expression

 In the last line we used the identity $\eee^{-\frac 12 \sigma^2 \partial_\theta^2} \eee^{\ii c \theta} = \eee^{\frac 12 \sigma^2 c^2} \eee^{\ii c \theta}$.
 The algebraic polynomials corresponding to these trigonometric polynomials via~\eqref{eq:algebraic_trigonometric} are given by